amirahnasihah/backend-development/07-nodejs-and-sql/library-project-intro/README.md

 ```

 UPDATE:
-- method PATCH, "localhost/api/books/:id", copy ID from any books data and paste into `:id`, inside JSON body put `{ "title": "Book Two", "author": "Author Two" }`, Send PATCH request will display the list of all books info searched based on query given.
+- method PATCH, "localhost/api/books/:id", copy ID from any books data and paste into `:id`, inside JSON body put `{ "title": "Book Two", "author": "Author Two" }` to change the book info, Send PATCH request will display the list of all books info searched based on query given.
 ```javascript
 const updateBookHandler = asyncHandler(async (req, res) => {
   // extract title and author from req.body